zakaria-ahmd20/Sec-Devops/README.md

 # Infastructure of Royal Ontario Mueseum

-This project contains a  Infasturcture of the popular Royal Ontario muesem created with a defense in depth approach , many features were automated using Docker Comopose or Ansible.
-The project strategically uses VLANs to  group services with similar risk profiles for enhanced security, while implementing network segmentation and access control lists to fortify network defenses and control inter-VLAN communication.
+🏰 This project showcases the Royal Ontario Museum's infrastructure, designed with a defense-in-depth strategy.
+Many services were automated via Docker Compose and Ansible.
+The project strategically uses VLANs to  group services with similar risk profiles for enhanced security, while implementing network segmentation and access control lists to fortify network defenses and control inter-VLAN communication. 🔒 Security controls from the NIST Framework further mitigate risks for essential services.
+Explore the project files and feel free to use them in your homelab! 🚀 Successfully deployed and tested in a simulated internet environment. 🌐
-In addition to this many security controls from the Nist Framework were used to reduce the risk profile of essentrial services.
-Feel free to check out some of the files used to make this project possible.
-This project has also been succesfully deployed an simulated interent.
 .![ProjectDiagramV2 0 drawio](https://github.com/zakaria-ahmd20/Sec-Devops/assets/94662829/c3468187-8a29-4a0f-953f-f07b26c742cb)

 ## Tools Used